external-secrets/kubernetes-external-secrets/README.md

 update multiple values.
 For example, when rotating a client certificate and private key.

-When writing an ExternalSecret for a JSON object you must specify the properties to use.
+When writing an ExternalSecret for a JSON object you _may_ specify the properties to use.
 For example, if we add our hello-service credentials as a single JSON object: